sloria/ped/README.rst

 2.2.0 (unreleased)
 ------------------

-- Test against Python 3.9.
+- Test against Python 3.8-3.12.
+Older versions of Python are no longer supported.

 2.1.0 (2020-03-18)